goldflag/pia/README.md

 ## Docker Networking

 The proxy containers are created on the host network.
-Each proxy exposes its SOCKS5 port directly on the host.
+Each proxy exposes its HTTP proxy port directly on the host.

 ### Port Management
 - Default range: 12000-13999
 - Each proxy gets a unique port from this range
 - Ports are managed by the proxy farm service
+- Protocol: HTTP proxy (not SOCKS5)

 ### Accessing Proxies from Other Containers